core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Optimized requests are moved as an appendix.

+* Normative support for the signature and pairwise mode.

 * Revised methods for synchronization with clients' sender sequence number.

 * Clarifications and editorial improvements.